-So I just may ask my nephew about his batting average or ask him if he is interested in becoming a better hitter.
+So I may just ask my nephew about his batting average or ask him if he is interested in becoming a better hitter.
 If he isn't interested in hitting the ball better, I will not be able to help him.
-But if he just thinks he can't hit-he doesn't see batting as something which he could improve on-then I can assure him there are some things we can do to support him becoming a more effective batter.
+But if he thinks he just can't hit-he doesn't see batting as something which he could improve on-then I can assure him there are some things we can do to support him becoming a more effective batter.

-Modeling: The third thing we have to do is to provide a map which is both better than the one which the student is currently using to address the tasks which arise for them, and it has to be one which they can actually make sense of and use.
-If I am simply giving them my map, even if it is a great map for me, but they don't know how to use or see how it addresses their problems, it will not support their transformation.
-Another way to say this is that they will have to know that what we are seeing and saying actually fits their needs.
+Modeling: The third thing we have to do is to provide a map which is both better than the one which the student is currently using to address the tasks which arise for him, and it has to be one which he can actually make sense of and use.
+If I am simply giving him my map, even if it is a great map for me, but he don't know how to use or see how it addresses his problems, it will not support his transformation.
+Another way to say this is that he will have to know that what we are seeing and saying actually fits his needs.